 To build muscle, you need calories, and if you have too much caffeine from taking pre-workout twice a day, you might struggle to eat.
 By limiting your intake or using caffeine-free products, you can protect your appetite and hit your macros.

-How To Safely Take Pre-Workouts Twice In A Day
+How To Safely Take them Twice In A Day

 Many people choose to work out twice in one day, often separating weight training and cardio.
 It's not recommended that you take it twice, but if you are going to, then here are some tips on how to do it safely:

-Pre-workouts all tend to have similar ingredients, but the exact specifications can vary between brands.
+Pre-workouts all tend to have similar ingredients, but what should you look for in pre-workout in between brands?

 Some contain weird and wonderful ingredients (like lion's mane extract, for example), so it's important to understand what's in there and how it might impact your body.